ILL-DIE-TRYING/phph1/README.md

 There is much to do.
 If you would like to help out with some PHP skills feel free to contribute.

 Have fun!

+All functions within the class use the same naming convention and input as the Harmony Node Api which you can browse through here: https://api.hmny.io/